 In a way, the device sits uncomfortably somewhere between a fitness band and a smartwatch – but one with more sensors than anything else on the market today.
 Perhaps, Microsoft could have designed a smartwatch and gone into competition with the Apple Watch?

 You can get other fitness trackers that do similar things but at a lower price.
-Fitbit Charge HR, with nearly a $100 lower price tag – does many similar things quite well.
+Fitbit Charge HR, which has a lower price tag – does many similar things quite well.
 Although not in same detail or with the same number of sensors as the Band 2.
 Fitbit Surge is also a worthy competitor.
 Then there are the dedicated sports-watches.